Zoltan Dienes and teaching mathematics through games

 He observed that key mathematical concepts are based on the same thinking and processes found in larger conceptual systems.
 And by introducing these structures at the primary level, he saw the possibilities of guiding children to higher-level thinking a lot earlier than you’d expect.

-In classrooms across the world, Dienes observed how inventing game rules that match the rules found in mathematical systems take advantage of children’s natural tendency for game-based learning.
+In classrooms across the world, Dienes observed how inventing game rules that match the rules found in mathematical systems takes advantage of children’s natural tendency for game-based learning.

 Dienes also found that concrete manipulatives were another way to effectively introduce complex mathematical concepts.
 He designed Base 10 blocks (often called Dienes blocks) to help children learn the underlying systems of mathematics in an engaging way.